-FINE ART AFN10S1
+AFN10S1 FINE ART

-This course is focused on developing high quality skills as an artist.
-You will be developing artworks that express your beliefs and values and that are influenced by the world around you.
-You will be looking at the work of established artists and art movements, finding out how they create their artwork.
-You might create a high quality drawing in various mediums, such as pencil, graphite or ink.
-You might explore various printmaking techniques.
-You might create a painting or create a collage exploring found materials.
-You will negotiate what you are going to make within each task with your teacher.
-You do not need to have completed any art courses before, however, a basic understanding of the elements and principles of art with some drawing skills would be an advantage.
-This course is highly recommended to prepare you to work in Year 11 and 12 Visual arts ATAR courses.
+This course is focused on developing high quality skills and confidence as an artist.
+The tasks will introduce you to a variety of art materials and processes including, drawing with pencil and ink, dry-point etching, acrylic painting, and mixed media work.
+You will have the opportunity to develop ideas that express your beliefs and values with a focus on representation and meaning, culminating in a resolved artwork.
+There will be time given to explore the work of established artists and art movements, discovering how and why they create their artwork, to help inspire your own art making.
+You do not need to have completed any art courses before, however, showing an enthusiasm for the subject along with a basic understanding of the elements and principles of art with some drawing skills would be an advantage.
+This course is highly recommended to prepare you to work in Year 11 and 12 Visual Arts ATAR courses.